 I admit, a 2-layered popsicle is about all that I can aspire to master.
 I don’t have quite enough patience or time to make multiple layers, but I did add some additional berries to the mango section of each popsicle–frozen wild blueberries and blackberries that I had on hand in my freezer.

 I made these with mainly strawberries and mangoes–but you could use whatever berries are in season or even a combination of berries.
 I also tried making them with frozen mangoes, which worked out just as well.

 So why not try making your own smoothie pops?
+They’re so easy to make!
+All you really need is a blender of some sort.
+It could be a blender food processor combo, a handheld blender or a classic blender.
 And if you need more summer cooking inspiration, I’ve teamed up with 50 + plus bloggers to bring you a complete recipe collection!
 Check it out: